6 Smart Questions To Ask in an Informational Interview

 6. Are there any specific resources or networking opportunities you would recommend for someone looking to enter this field?

 This question gets you valuable recommendations for resources, organisations, or events that can be helpful in your career journey.
-Networking is a crucial aspect of most industries, making it essential to learn about useful connections and opportunities from people who already have experience in the field.

 Wrapping Up the Interview

-• First, you’ll want to summarize the main points discussed during the interview.
+- First, you’ll want to summarize the main points discussed during the interview.
 This shows your attention to detail and demonstrates that you’ve been actively engaged in the conversation.
-For example, you might say:
+For example, you might say: “I appreciated hearing about your experience with X company and learning about the various challenges and opportunities in your role.”

-• Next, express your gratitude for the time and valuable insights shared by the interviewee.
+- Next, express your gratitude for the time and valuable insights shared by the interviewee.
 Acknowledging their effort shows that you respect their expertise and the time they took to meet with you.
-You might say:
+You might say: “Thank you so much for taking the time to speak with me today.
+I’ve gained a clearer understanding of the industry and the potential career paths available.”

-• “Based on our conversation, do you have any suggestions for additional resources or people I can connect with to further expand my understanding of this field?”
+- Don’t forget to ask about any next steps or recommendations for further exploration.
+For example: “Based on our conversation, do you have any suggestions for additional resources or people I can connect with to further expand my understanding of this field?”

-• Finally, remember to follow up with the person after the interview.
+Remember to follow up with the person after the interview.
 Sending a thoughtful thank-you email reiterates your gratitude and can serve as a gentle reminder to the interviewee about any introductions or resources they offered to provide.

 “Hi [Interviewee’s Name],